 Horseshoe crab spawning varies by latitude, but generally occurs between May and July along the Atlantic coast.
-The peak of spawning in Delaware Bay is in May and June (Michels et al., 2010) while spawning in the Maryland Coastal Bays typically peaks in June and often continues through July Except for 2008, June consistently had the highest recorded number of horseshoe crabs since the beginning of the Maryland horseshoe crab surveys in 2002 (Table 2).
-Horseshoe crabs counted by month data represents a sample size of the population that is then combined with other states' survey data to predict the total population size of the horseshoe crabs in the mid-Atlantic states' region.
+The highest number of spawning horseshoe crabs in the Coastal Bays was typically found in June, except for 2008 (Table 2).
+The peak of spawning in Delaware Bay is in May and June (Michels et al., 2010).
+These data represent an index of the sample size of the population that is then combined with Virginia, Delaware, and New Jersey survey data to monitor the total population size of the horseshoe crabs in the mid-Atlantic states' region.